bentice/bentice.github.io/Enron_Article.md

 In and out degree centrality were sharply contrasted in some key people like Jeff Skilling and Kenneth Lay.
-Because of this I decided to make another measure of difference degree centrality.
+Because of this, I decided to make another measure of difference degree centrality.
 This was the only centrality indicator that put Skilling, Lay, Whalley, Lavorato, and Kitchen all at the top of the hierarchy.
-It is possible that executive and management positions recieve communication from many sources but only send emails to a select few executives who delegate down the hierarchy.
+It is possible that executive and management positions receive communication from many sources but only send emails to a select few executives who delegate down the hierarchy.
 It is also possible that Emails they sent were not included in the public data set for legal reasons.